 Today, we are witnessing a bigger proliferation of robotics in every industry- healthcare, pharmaceutical, automobile, and more.
-In a post-COVID era, robotics alongside artificial intelligence is paving the way for ‘contact-less’ solutions that can help solve everyday problems.
-Robots have been used in hospitals and healthcare centres for cleaning/disinfecting premises, delivering food, medicines, and other supplies to infected patients.
+In a post-COVID era, robotics alongside artificial intelligence is paving the way for ‘contact-less solutions that can help solve everyday problems.
+Robots have been used in hospitals and healthcare centers for cleaning/disinfecting premises, delivering food, medicines, and other supplies to infected patients.
 Robots are being used for a wide array of activities; to delight customers in the service industry, for logistics, in the manufacturing industry, and software robots for the finance industry.
-Manufacturers are utilising robots to bring down production costs, increase efficiency, and enhance competitiveness in the marketplace.
-AI-infused technologies are helping organisations to deal with COVID disruption, maintain social distancing imperatives, and provide growth opportunities.
-Traditionally, there has been a long-standing fear that automation and robotics will replace humans and their jobs but what it has been found is that robotics is helping drive digital transformation by automating tasks, augmenting jobs and creating new opportunities.
+Manufacturers are utilizing robots to bring down production costs, increase efficiency, and enhance competitiveness in the marketplace.
+AI-infused technologies are helping organizations deal with COVID disruption, maintain social distancing imperatives, and provide growth opportunities.
+Traditionally, there has been a long-standing fear that automation and robotics will replace humans and their jobs but what has been found is that robotics is helping drive digital transformation by automating tasks, augmenting jobs, and creating new opportunities.

 The robotics technology